5 Effective Literacy Activities for Grades 3-5

 5. Word of the Week

-Adding vocabulary instruction to your stations can be easy with Word of the Week resources.
+Adding vocabulary instruction to your centers or stations can be easy with Word of the Week resources.
 You can choose between academic vocabulary tailored for Grade 3, Grade 4, and Grade 5.

 Students take the time to learn a vocabulary word and can complete the activities independently.
 There is a digital version with a link to an online dictionary and thesaurus.